Disk Configurations

 Partitions

-The most common volume structure for a single hard drive is a single partition, where to the computer the drive appears to be the one and only drive.
+The most common volume structure for a single hard drive is a single partition, where the drive appears to the computer to be a single drive.
 It's possible to partition a drive so the computer sees it as two or more volumes.
 Partitioning separates sections of the drive from each other so each has its own volume information and directory.
+Some use partitions as a strategy for organizing their media or to create an additional bootable backup of the operating system.

 Should I partition my drive?

 While it used to be pretty common for advanced computer users to partition drives for performance reasons, that's less common now.
-We generally recommend that there's no reason to partition a drive, except for certain backup tasks.
+We generally recommend that there's little reason to partition a drive, except for certain backup tasks, and those who need to wring every possible performance advantage out of a drive (and who are willing to spend a lot of time to achieve this performance.)

 Hard drive formatting